What Is Summer Nectar Dearth?

 Limit Hive Inspections

 Without a reason to forage, your bees are likely staying home.
 They are more irritable and can be particularly defensive.
-This is not the best time to be opening the hive and probing around.
+This is not the best time to open the hive and probe around.

-If you must get into the hive to check things out, wait until later in the day when robbers are likely to be heading home before dark.
+If you must get into the hive to check things out, wait until later in the day when robbers will likely be heading home before dark.

 More About Robbing

 I can’t overemphasize the damage robbing can do to a weak hive.
 Bees exert a lot of energy defending their turf at a time when food supplies are under pressure.
-A colony unable to adequately protect itself can be cleaned out in a short period.
+A colony unable to adequately protect itself can be cleaned out quickly.

 Prevention